 Later windows were of vertical emphasis, either divided into equal lights (left) or decorated with narrow margin lights (centre).
 Lintels were often of gauged brickwork.
-Small, round-headed windows are found on a number of houses - usually towards the front of a side wall.
+Small, round-headed windows (locally known as 'poor windows') are found on a number of houses - usually towards the front of a side wall.